His idea of a perfect winter retreat is exploring the great outdoors, staking a claim to our National Parks, and getting a work out.

-We could have chosen the incredibly scenic and challenging Wildcat just minutes due north.
+With 4 ski areas close by, we could have chosen the incredibly scenic and challenging Wildcat just minutes due north.
 Cranmore, located virtually in downtown North Conway, has an affordable everyday lift tickets and night skiing plus a wide variety of new and exciting toys like the Mountain Coaster.

-Another good family choice is unadorned Black Mountain, with blast from the past facilities and pricing.
+Black Moutnain is another good family choice is unadorned Black Mountain, with blast from the past facilities and pricing.
 King Pine is the region’s fifth area located just 10 miles south of North Conway.
 King Pine is a homespun family day area.

 A brief tour of Mt.
 Washington Observatory’s Weather Discovery Center in North Conway is fun for the kids, and meteorologically educational too.
 Across the street, the Chocolate Factory is a treat to watch candies being made, then watch them disappear.

-Shopping can wipe you out, not entirely unlike skiing.
+Shopping North Conway can wipe you out, not entirely unlike skiing.
 We were glad to return to our quaint cottage.
 The kids headed for playtime in what for them were waist deep piles of snow.
 Cross country skiers and snowshoers passed by on our Inn’s trail system, pausing to check out our kids’ humble snow fort.

-This vacation achieved what we always look for, something for everyone.
+This family ski vacation achieved what we always look for, something for everyone.
 We skied, shopped, skated, went sledding, and toured covered bridges.
 Along our adventures we breathed the requisite fresh air, we learned a bit, relaxed a lot, and found our smiles.

 Next visit, we hope to tour on snowmobiles, cross-country skis, and try the mountain coasters at Attitash and Cranmore.
 I have ruled out ice climbing for my family.